mullvad/mullvadvpn-app-tests/BUILD_BASE_IMAGE.md

 TODO: Automate the creation of the base image

-This document explains how to create a base image for Debian and bootstrap the test runner on it.
+This document explains how to create base QEMU images and run test runners on them.

-# Create a base Debian image
+# Creating a base Debian image

 Start by creating a disk image and installing Debian on it: